rcc-uchicago/api-standards/drupal/README.md

 # Drupal Services Overview

-This document provides examples and resources for creating resources via the [Services][services] module, according to the Whitehouse API Standard.
+This document provides examples and resources for creating resources via the [Services][services] module.

 ## Exposing new resources directly via Services